yborisovp/ServiceTemplate/README.md

-# This is a basic implementation of a microservice template

-To run this project, just **restore** the packages and execute the **dotnet run** command
+# Overview of the Microservice Template

-This is a simple example of idea of this repo:
+Here’s a diagram illustrating the structure of this repository:

 ```mermaid
 graph TD;